 - Tastes great: Comes in three flavors — chocolate, unflavored, and vanilla.
 Many customers preferred the unflavored version as the taste can be modified to their liking.

 - A few customers (less than 5%) complained that it is not easily digestible.

 If you want the most effective weight gainer, go with Optimum Nutrition’s Pro Gainer.

 If you want the healthiest weight gainer, go with Naked Mass.

-All in all, this is a great product and very cost effective.
-But don’t expect it to taste as good as the previous two weight gainers.
+All in all, this is a great product and very cost effective, but don’t expect it to taste as good as the previous two weight gainers.
 Do expect excellent weight gains.
-Customers reported around 5 lb increases per month!
+Customers reported around 5-lb increases per month!

-The best way to dispel concerns is to keep and the amount of ingredients low and easily identifiable.
+The best way to dispel concerns is to keep the ingredients easily identifiable and low in number.
 Naked Whey, as suggested by the name, is simple, effective, and made from only one key ingredient — 100% Grass-Fed Pure Whey Protein.
-All other ingredients are GMO-free, growth hormone free, gluten-free, soy-free and sugar free.
-Each scoop contains 25 grams of protein, less than 3 grams of carbs, 2 grams of fat, and 120 calories.
-This is a level of perfection only archived by Optimum and Naked.
+All other ingredients are GMO-free, growth-hormone-free, gluten-free, soy-free, and sugar-free.
+Each scoop contains 25 g protein, less than 3 g carbs, 2 g fat, and 120 calories.
+This is a level of perfection only achieved by Optimum and Naked.

-Are protein powder based supplements bad for you?
+Are protein-powder-based supplements bad for you?

 There are, however, many brands of weight gainers that are unsafe and even dangerous.
 Here is the problem: